sebastienheyd/boilerplate/README.md

 ### Language

 Language used by boilerplate is the application language declared into `config/app.php`.
-For the moment only english and french are supported.
+For the moment only english, french and spanish are supported.

 When you run `php artisan vendor:publish --provider=sebastienheyd/boilerplate`, locale files are copied to the folder `resources/lang/vendor/boilerplate`